lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-3. Load the plugin for the given deviceName then report its version.
+3. The plugin for the given deviceName is loaded and then its version is reported.

 ```cpp
    slog::info << "Loading plugin " << deviceName << slog::endl;